daltonmaag/file-format-discussion/ideal_file_format/README.md

 Pros:
 * Layers inside glyphs makes more sense than UFO
-* supports nices features of Glyphs.app
+* supports nice features of Glyphs.app

 Limitations:
 * not an interchange format, very Glyphs.app-specific